futurewei-cloud/alcor-control-agent/src/README.md

 grpc: Generate source and library for gRPC interface with Alcor Controllers
 proto3: Generate source and library for proto3 scheme for communication with Alcor Controllers
 transit_rpc: Generate library for RPC interface with transit daemon
-test: unit and functional test code
+test: Unit and functional test code

 # Installation